 When confronted with rudeness, pause – count to five in silence (it might need to be ten!) – then prompt reflection (the sentence I’m trying to use is “you might like to think about how that came across”).
 NM

-It’s tough when your not expecting it..my responses vary, but usually involves highlighting the unprofessional behaviour, asking them to reflect and continue the conversation when they are ready…like I do with my teenage boys!
+It’s tough when you’re not expecting it..my responses vary but usually involve highlighting the unprofessional behaviour, asking them to reflect and continuing the conversation when they are ready…like I do with my teenage boys!
 SJ

-‘Calling it’ doesn’t mean start an argument with them.
-Otherwise that defeats the purpose of your response…
+‘Calling it’ doesn’t mean starting an argument with them.
+Otherwise, that defeats the purpose of your response…

 Avoid interrupting or talking over people who have already escalated their behaviour – this fire will usually burn out on its own and is best countered with coolness, not more fire!
 NM